 The donuts are baked and not fried.
 I prefer baked donuts although you can just call it a cake that’s shaped like a donut.
 I prefer to do it like this because it keeps the donuts on the healthy side and also includes the zucchini so it's even healthier.

+To make these chocolate sprinkle donuts you start with grating the zucchini.
+Next you add the rest of the ingredients to the same bowl and mix well.
 No need to peel the zucchini and also no need to squeeze out excess water after grating the zucchini.
 The water adds the moist texture and you need to use it all for this recipe.

 To place the batter in a donut mold, I used a piping bag.
 You can always use a tablespoon but its cleaner when piping it directly to the mold.